 Make sure you keep records of your internal audit plan and implementation of that plan.
 And if you can’t stick to the plan, think about changing it and record these changes.

 If you or your team need help with internal auditing, we have a training course for that!
-Our next session is on 2 March, and you can book your spot right here.
+You can read more about this course on our website.

 Ensuring the validity of results (7.7)